Vsnikhilmaheswar/SuperHero-API/README.md

 🌟 Features:

 </h1>
-<h2>Hero Details: Instantly retrieve detailed info on any superhero.
+<h2>Hero Details: Instantly retrieve detailed info on any superhero.<br>
-Random Generator: Generate a random hero with unique abilities and a backstory.
+Random Generator: Generate a random hero with unique abilities and a backstory.<br>
 Easy to Use: Simple interface for quick searches and hero creation.</h2>

   <b>Check this link to use the Api : https://superheroapi.com/index.html</b>